PowerOfMind/appointment-scheduler-careexpand/README.md

 # Appointment Scheduler App 📅

-A simple yet powerful appointment scheduling app built with **React Native (Expo)**, **TypeScript**, and **Redux Toolkit**.
+A well-crafted appointment scheduling app built with **React Native (Expo)**, **TypeScript**, and **Redux Toolkit**.

-This technical test demonstrates clean code architecture, SOLID principles, form validation, async API communication, animations, and testing.
+This technical challenge demonstrates clean architecture, state management, async API integration, modals, validation, animations, and testing — all with attention to detail and visual polish.

 ---

 ## 🚀 Features

 - ✅ View a list of scheduled appointments (GET)
-- ✅ Create a new appointment via form (POST)
+- ✅ Create a new appointment via modal popup (POST)
 - ✅ Global state management using Redux Toolkit
 - ✅ Form validation with **React Hook Form** + **Zod**
+- ✅ UI modal implemented as a **component**, not a screen
-- ✅ Loading and error handling on API requests
+- ✅ Loading and error feedback on all requests
+- ✅ Capitalized text styling for a polished UI
-- ✅ UI animations with `Animated.View`
+- ✅ Entry animations using `Animated.View`
-- ✅ Unit tests for Redux reducer and form validation
+- ✅ Unit tests for reducer and form logic

+---

+## 🧠 Key UX Details

+- ✨ Add button opens a **popup modal** (not a screen transition)
+- ✨ Modal slides from the bottom on Android with dismiss button
+- ✨ Capitalization applied to appointment titles and descriptions
+- ✨ Inputs styled for clarity, readability, and accessibility

 ---